dappnode/staker-package-scripts/README.md

 # Staker package scripts

-This repo contains some utility functions in shell script to help with the correct usage and configuration of any execution or conesnsus dappnode staker package
+This repo contains some utility functions in shell script to help with the correct usage and configuration of any execution or consensus dappnode staker package

 **Consensus tools:**